faridhosseini74/Generalization-of-Learning-from-Tabular-Data-in-the-Medical-Domain/README.md

 ## 🎯 Overview

-This project implements a unified framework for glucose prediction using advanced transformer architectures.
-It supports multiple state-of-the-art models specifically adapted for tabular time-series data, making it ideal for continuous glucose monitoring (CGM) data analysis and prediction.
+This project investigates **generalization capabilities of deep learning models on medical tabular data**, with diabetes glucose prediction as a primary case study.
+The framework provides a comprehensive testbed for evaluating how different transformer architectures handle the unique challenges of medical tabular data: mixed feature types, temporal dependencies, missing values, and cross-patient generalization.

+### Research Focus

+This work addresses key questions in medical machine learning:
+- **How do different transformer architectures generalize across patients?**
+- **Which models best handle the heterogeneity of medical tabular data?**
+- **What architectural features improve robustness in clinical settings?**
+- **How do models perform with limited training data (common in medical domains)?**

 ### Key Highlights

 - **7 Transformer Architectures**: SAINT, FT-Transformer, TabPFN, PatchTST, TST, Informer, TabNet
-- **Traditional ML Models**: Support for XGBoost, LightGBM, CatBoost, Random Forest, and MLP
+- **Traditional ML Baselines**: XGBoost, LightGBM, CatBoost, Random Forest, and MLP for comparison
-- **Unified Interface**: Single API for all models with consistent input/output formats
+- **Unified Interface**: Consistent API enabling fair model comparison and reproducibility
-- **Production Ready**: Comprehensive error handling, logging, and model checkpointing
+- **Medical Domain Adaptations**: Handles mixed features, temporal patterns, and patient-level splits
+- **Generalization Analysis**: Tools for evaluating cross-patient and cross-dataset performance
 - **Flexible Configuration**: Easy hyperparameter tuning and model customization

 ## ✨ Features